 Despite their losses, the Rangers have always had a big impact with minimal numbers.
 In World War II, for example, out of the 15 million Allied troops, only 3,000 were Army Rangers [source: World War II Army Rangers].

-For lots more information on Rangers and related articles, check out the links and on the next page.
+For lots more information on Rangers and related articles, check out the links and below.